-A Study on the Design Definition based on the Functions of the Visual Form
+A Study on the Definition of Design Based on the Functions of Visual Form

 Choi, A. Y. (2005).
 A Study of the Design Definition based on the Functions of the Visual Form.
 Journal of Basic Design & Art, 6-3, 111-121.